TonyZhaoyu/blog_source/Blog/source/_posts/iot-security/iot-security.md

 ---
-title: Security Processes in WiFi Devices
+title: Basics and Concepts in Secured Connectivity
 date: 2020-03-17 17:47:42
 categories:
 - [IoT Security]
 ---

-This article analyzes common ways to secure connectivity between a WiFi device and cloud.
 Some basics of cryptography will be addressed in the mean time.
+This is mainly to address secured connectivity to cloud.

 #### Basics of Cryptography